-This class deals with research projects and topics of current or historical interest which are not normally covered in other established courses.
-Content variable from year to year.
+This class deals with research projects and topics of current or historical interest which are not normally covered in

 Repeatable: May be repeated for a maximum of twelve (12) units with change in topic

 BIO 425 - Cancer Biology

 The overall goal of this course is to increase the student's awareness of the molecular, cellular, and genetic mechanisms that lead to cancer formation.
 This course specifically focuses on the regulation of signal transduction pathways, cell cycle entry and progression, programmed cell death, and ultimately the behavior of cancer cells as they metastasize leading to a terminal disease.
 Lecture with discussion.